 4. Find Paid Short-Term Work

 Though focusing on your studies should be your primary concern, if you're really short on cash, you can absolutely pick up a part-time job while you're studying abroad.
-Look into working at a local cafe, restaurant, or store; working at your university; picking up tutoring gigs; getting a paid internship.
+Look into working at a local cafe, restaurant, or store; working at your university; picking up tutoring gigs; or getting a paid internship.

 Legally, you're able to work on your student visa for up to 20 hours per week if you're enrolled in an Irish university for at least a year.